Felix Fechenbach

-Felix Fechenbach (28 January 1894 – 7 August 1933) was a German journalist, poet and political activist.
-He served as State-Secretary in the government of Kurt Eisner that overthrew the Bavarian Wittelsbach Monarchy.
-After its overthrow, he worked as a newspaper editor during the Weimar period.
-After the Nazi seizure of power, he was arrested and later executed.
+Felix Fechenbach (28 January 1894 – 7 August 1933) was a German journalist, author, and political activist.
+He served as state secretary in the government of Kurt Eisner, who overthrew the Bavarian Wittelsbach Monarchy.
+After its overthrow, he worked as a newspaper editor during the Weimar Republic.
+After the Nazi seizure of power, he was arrested and later shot extrajudicially while being transported to Dachau concentration camp.

+Early life

 He was born in Mergentheim, the son of a lower-middle-class Jewish family.
-Felix Fechenbach was the son of Noe Fechenbach and Rosalie Fenchenbach.
+Fechenbach was the son of Noe and Rosalie Fechenbach.
 He grew up in poverty.
-He had four brothers called Max, Siegbert, Mortiz, Abraham, and Jackob Fechenbach.
-His first job was delivering bread with his older brother Abraham in the town of Würzburg.
-His first best friend was called Stoffele, the girl next door.
-Unfortunately, she died at age 7; every time her name was mentioned, he would burst into tears.
+He had five brothers: Max, Siegbert, Mortiz, Abraham, and Jackob Fechenbach.
+Fechenbach's first job was delivering bread with his older brother Abraham in the town of Würzburg.
+His first best friend was Stoffele, the girl next door; after she died at age 7, he would burst into tears anytime her name was mentioned.
 He started his very first apprenticeship at age 13 at a shoe store.

 He took vocational education in Würzburg until 1910.
 Later, he worked in a shoe store.
+In 1911 he secured work in Frankfurt but was later fired for union activity and because of a strike he led.

+Political career

-In 1911 he secured work in Frankfurt but was later fired for union-activity and because of a strike he led.
-From 1912 until 1914, he was a party secretary of the SPD in Munich, he served in World War I was wounded, became a pacifist, later becoming state secretary (1918–1919).
-During World War I he was a pacifist and served as Private Secretary for Kurt Eisner, the prime minister of Bavaria, shortly after the war.
+From 1912 until 1914, he was a party secretary of the Social Democratic Party of Germany (SPD) in Munich.
+During World War I, Fechenbach was wounded, causing him to become a pacifist.
+He later served as private secretary for Kurt Eisner, the prime minister of Bavaria, shortly after the war.

-Felix Fechenbach later married Martha Fechenbach on 27 April 1894, and to Irma Epstein on 16 October 1895, and he had a total of three children.
-After he was killed by an approaching SA commando, on his way to the Dachau concentration camp, his late wife Irma Epstein was able to escape with their children.
+Fechenbach married Martha Fechenbach on 27 April 1894 and Irma Epstein on 16 October 1895.
+He had a total of three children.
+After he was killed by a Sturmabteilung commando on his way to the Dachau concentration camp, his wife, Irma Epstein, was able to escape with their children.

-He was jailed in 1922 for publishing secret diplomatic telegrams while Staats Secretary under Eisner, before the Bavarian Soviet Republic.
+He was jailed in 1922 for publishing secret diplomatic telegrams while state secretary under Eisner, before the Bavarian Soviet Republic.
+He was charged with high treason on 22 October 1922.
 The decision was a scandal because the court at that time had no standing under the Weimar Constitution.
 He was pardoned in 1924.
 He thereafter travelled to Berlin and worked for Kinderfreunde (Friends of Children) and criticised the SPD in his children's stories while still a member of the party.

 In 1929, he became the editor in chief of the SPD newspaper Volksblatt in Detmold.
-On 11 March 1933 he was jailed by the new Nazi government for his anti-fascist activities, and was shot on 7 August by members of the SS and SA in a forest between Detmold and Warburg while being transported to the Dachau concentration camp.
+On 11 March 1933, he was jailed by the new Nazi government for his anti-fascist activities.
+On 7 August 1933, members of the Schutzstaffel (SS) and SA who were transporting Fechenbach to Dachau concentration camp stopped and ordered him out of the vehicle in a forest between Detmold and Warburg.
+He was beaten and then shot by the Nazi officers present.